pranall/SQLPortfolioProjects/Data Warehousing and Analytics in the Cloud using SQL and Azure/Folder 2: SQL Foundations/Structured Query Language, Join Operations; Beyond Simple SELECT Queries using Worker Management dataset.md

 ![image3](https://github.com/user-attachments/assets/09ba5afa-b1cb-4abd-906f-d2c0a25baee4)

 List of Databases including Worker

 ---------------------------------------------------------------------------------------------------------------------

-Query2:
-• Created the Department table in the Worker database (table based on Physical Model Provided in folder1).
-• Columns, Primary Key (PK), Data Type & length, and NULL/NOT NULL are implemented, as provided in the Physical Model.
-• Table definition (DDL) is implemented.
-• Complete set of data is provided in the Excel file and insert statements are used used.
-• Data is retrieved from the Department table by using the SELECT * statement and order by PK column(s).
-Output is shown.
-The print screen of the complete set of the rows and columns is shown.
-The rows are ordered by PK column(s).
+Query 2: Created the **Department** table in the `Worker` database according to the provided physical data model.
+All columns, data types, lengths, primary key constraints, and NULL/NOT NULL rules were implemented as specified.
+The full dataset from the Excel file was inserted using `INSERT` statements.
+Data retrieval was performed with `SELECT *` and ordered by the primary key column(s).
+The output screenshot displays the complete, correctly ordered result set.

 ![image4](https://github.com/user-attachments/assets/d5c2b0f7-80b1-4a01-a970-70c1b56eaf92)